suhasamaresh/FsFrontend/README.md

 ---

-**FlashSuite: The Web3 social toolkit for groups that want to build, create, and grow together.
-We’re just getting started—join us on this journey!**
+**FlashSuite: The Web3 social toolkit for groups that want to build, create, and grow together. **